chebon/greenshoe-challenge-2.0/README.md

 ```
 This will generate a data.csv file

-Reading from file:
+Reading from file: (part 1)
 ```
 ./readFile   <filename mysqluser mysqlpassword mysqldatabase activeMQAddress>
 ```
 This program will read file then connect to mysql and activemq and insert values concurrently

-Reading from database and message broker:
+Reading from database and message broker: (part 2)
 ```
 ./readDatabase <mysqluser mysqlpassword mysqldatabase activeMQAddress>
 ```